Chat with Mason Kelley

 Mason Kelley (2:54 PM)

-Well, that wraps up this week's chat.
-Thanks for the questions and have a great weekend.
+That wraps up this week's chat.
+We'll have one more before signing day.
+Thanks for all the great questions and check back next week.